-It's a universally accepted principle that a person may protect themselves from harm under appropriate circumstances, even when that behavior would normally constitute a crime.
-In the United States legal system, each state allows a defendant to claim self-defense when accused of a violent crime, as does the federal government.
+It is widely accepted on principle that a person may protect themselves from harm under appropriate circumstances, even when that behavior would normally amount to a crime.
+In the United States' legal system, each state allows a defendant to claim self-defense when accused of a violent crime.
+Federal law allows this, as well.

-The specific rules pertaining to self-defense vary from jurisdiction to jurisdiction, however.
-This article offers explanations of the broad concepts that make up self-defense law in the US, but you should check the laws of your particular jurisdiction to understand the specific requirements for a claim of self-defense.
+The specific rules pertaining to self-defense vary from one state to the next, however.
+This article addresses broad concepts that make up self-defense law in the U.S., but one should check the laws of a particular state to understand the specific requirements for a claim of self-defense there

 What Is Self-Defense?

-Self-defense is defined as the right to prevent suffering force or violence through the use of a sufficient level of counteracting force or violence.
-This definition is simple enough on its face, but it raises many questions when applied to actual situations.
+Self-defense is defined as a person protecting themselves by responding to force or violence with force or violence.
+This definition may seem simple enough, but it raises many questions when it is put into play in real life.

-As you can see, self-defense law is more complicated than it first appears.
-In order to handle the myriad situations where self-defense arises, states have developed rules to determine when self-defense is allowed and how much force a victim can use to protect themselves.
-As mentioned, the exact rules differ between states, but the considerations are largely the same.
+To put that last question in another way, what should happen when a victim really feels as though there is a threat against which they need to defend themselves, but in reality, there really is not such a threat, as law defines such a threat.Undoubtedly, self-defense law is more complicated than it first appears.
+In order to handle the many circumstances under which self-defense takes place, states have come up with rules to determine when self-defense is allowed and how much force a victim can use to protect themselves.
+But keep in mind that the exact rules differ between states, but the considerations are often the same or at least similar.

 Is the Threat Imminent?

-As a general rule, self-defense only justifies the use of force when it is used in response to an immediate threat.
-The threat can be verbal, as long as it puts the intended victim in an immediate fear of physical harm.
-Offensive words without an accompanying threat of immediate physical harm, however, do not justify the use of force in self-defense.
+As a general rule, self-defense only justifies the use of force when it is used in response to an imminent threat.
+For a threat to be imminent, it must be certain to occur.
+Such a threat can be made with words, as long as it puts the intended victim in a reasonable and immediate fear of physical harm.
+Without such a threat, offensive words do not justify the use of force in self-defense.

 Moreover, the use of force in self-defense generally loses justification once the threat has ended.
-For example, if an aggressor assaults a victim but then ends the assault and indicates that there is no longer any threat of violence, then the threat of danger has ended.
-Any use of force by the victim against the assailant at that point would be considered retaliatory and not self-defense.
+For example, if an aggressor assaults a victim but then stops doing so and indicates that there is no longer any threat of violence, then the threat of danger has ended.
+Any use of force by the victim against the perpetrator at that point would be considered retaliatory and not self-defense.

 Was the Fear of Harm Reasonable?

-Sometimes self-defense is justified even if the perceived aggressor didn’t actually mean the perceived victim any harm.
+Sometimes, self-defense is legally justified even if the perceived aggressor did not actually mean the perceived victim any harm.
 What matters in these situations is whether a “reasonable person" in the same situation would have perceived an immediate threat of physical harm.
-The concept of the “reasonable person” is a legal conceit that is subject to differing interpretations in practice, but it is the legal system’s best tool to determine whether a person’s perception of imminent danger justified the use of protective force.

-To illustrate, picture two strangers walking past each other in a city park.
-Unbeknownst to one, there is a bee buzzing around his head.
-The other person sees this and, trying to be friendly, reaches quickly towards the other to try and swat the bee away.
-The person with the bee by his head sees a stranger's hand dart towards his face and violently hits the other person's hand away.
+As an example, imagine two strangers walking past each other in a city park.
+A bee is buzzing around the head of one of the two people.
+The other person sees this.
+Trying to be friendly, the other person reaches quickly to try to swat the bee away from the bee's soon-to-be-victim.
+The person with the bee by their head, only seeing a stranger's hand move quickly toward their face, might understandably slap the other person's hand away violently.

-While this would normally amount to an assault, a court could easily find that the sudden movement of a stranger's hand towards a person's face would cause a reasonable man to conclude that he was in danger of immediate physical harm, which would render the use of force a justifiable exercise of the right of self-defense.
-All this in spite of the fact that the perceived assailant meant no harm; in fact, he was actually trying to help!
+In other circumstances, the slap would amount to a textbook assault, but a court could easily find that the sudden movement of a stranger's hand toward a person's face would cause a reasonable person to conclude that they were in danger of immediate physical harm.
+This would likely render the use of force a justifiable exercise of the right to self-defense.
+It would not matter that the perceived attacker meant no harm and was, in fact, actually trying to help!

 Some states also consider instances where the person claiming self-defense provoked the attack as imperfect self-defense.
-For example, if a person creates a conflict that becomes violent then unintentionally kills the other party while defending himself, a claim of self-defense might reduce the charges or punishment, but would not excuse the killing entirely.
+For example, if a person creates a conflict that becomes violent, then unintentionally kills the other party while defending themselves, a claim of self-defense might reduce the charges or punishment.
+However, the defense would not excuse the killing entirely.

 Duty to Retreat